Football in Malta: Early league format

 The first Malta Football Association Premier League (1st Division) 1909-1910:

 The fourth season of the women's league, 1998-1999:

 Current system

-Currently the Maltese men's national and official system consists of 53 teams within 3 tiers.
-These are the Maltese Premier League, the Maltese Challenge League, and the Maltese National Amateur League.
+Currently the Maltese men's national and official system consists of 54 teams within 4 divisions.
+These are the Maltese Premier League, the Maltese Challenge League, and the Maltese National Amateur League I&II.
 The FA Trophy is a knockout competition for all clubs taking part in league competitions in Malta and Gozo; the winners play the Premier League champions in the Maltese Super Cup.

 A similar structure follows for the women's temas, albeit smaller in scale.
 The Maltese Women's League is the only league currently in place, with a similar knockout tournament coming with the Maltese Women's Cup.

 Other competitions

 Other football competitions run in Malta include: